sh171/EmotionOnomatopeiaDictionary/README.md

 ## Description

 This project is to develop an application that displays categories of emotions.
-When you click on one of the categories, you will jump to a section where you will see a card of onomatopoeic words for the emotion associated with it.
+When you click on one of the emotion from category, you will jump to an emotion section where you will see a card of onomatopoeic words for the emotion associated with it.